JSandersius/nodeServer/5-DisplayLibData/notes/notes.md

 _______________//
 (3) The LocalLibrary base template
 Open /views/layout.pug and replace the content with the code below..

 _______________//
 (4) Home page
+this is accesible from ('/') or (catatlog/) root
+This will display some static text describing the site, along with dynamically calculated "counts" of different record types in the database.

 _______________//
 (5) Book list page